softaria/math-processor/README.md

 # Usage

-There are following end points in the math-processor REST service:
+There are following endpoints in the math-processor REST service:

 1. /api/v1/method
 2. /api/v1/function